DavoodSZ1993/Cpp_Tutorial/Udemy beginning Cpp Programming/10. Functions/README.md

 * Visible to all parts of the program after the global indentifier has been declared.
 * Global constants are OK, but don't use global variables.

+## Const in C++ Function Declaration
+The const keyword specifies that a variable's value is constant and tells the compiler to prevent the programmer from modifying it.